Lisa Greig - CEO

 This system ensures that all staff are aware of all students targets and progress, enabling them to plan effectively for each individual they teach.
 Students are also more aware of their targets (which are given in a symbolised format for those who need it, giving further autonomy and control of their individual study program and a real say in their outcomes.

 Summative assessment is carried out through termly outcome reviews and also through termly reviews of accredited outcomes.
-At Catcote Futures our learners follow either NOCN or OCR accredited courses, with modules changing each term.
+At Catcote Futures our learners follow either NOCN, OCR or ASCENTIS accredited courses, with modules changing each term.
 Moderation is carried out internally each term and externally annually.